 One of the best and worst features of the law is that cases are heard by judges who are, ultimately, human.
 Like all human beings, sometimes judges get it wrong.
 This is particularly true in family law cases where the law leaves a lot of work for judges to do.
 Judges can mis-interpret facts, mis-apply laws, or just plain miss what was important about the case in front of them.
 When your case has ended up with the wrong result, you may not know what to do – but you do have an option.
 You can pursue an appeal.

 Moreover, appellate litigation has a whole array of rules which are completely distinct from the rules in the trial court and the violation of these rules can result in dismissal of your appeal.
 This means that just because an attorney is a good trial attorney does not mean they will be a good appellate attorney.

-If you are looking to challenge a trial court ruling, or are defending against an appeal of a victory at the trial court, even if you are happy with your trial attorney, you may want to consider another attorney to handle your appeal.
+If you are looking to challenge a trial court ruling, or are defending against an appeal from a victory at the trial court, even if you are happy with your trial attorney, you may want to consider another attorney to handle your appeal.
 In addition to the differences between a trial and an appeal, it can often be useful to get a fresh set of eyes on your case.